Quantum Spacetime Phenomenology: Quantum-Spacetime Cosmology

-The unexpected significant advances of this decade of quantum-gravity phenomenology are in large part due to the efficacy of strategies based on ``nontrivial Minkowski limits", which I described in Subsection~III.A.1 (and in some cases, presently still unfortunately rare, ``nontrivial deSitter limits").
-These are essentially scenarios in which the geometry of spacetime can be treated as a fixed background on large (coarse-graining) scales, but some effects due to quantum-gravity (such as Planck-scale modifications of kinematics) still have observably-large consequences.
-Of course, at least in principle, valuable experimental insight could be also obtained studying a semiclassical limit of quantum gravity, to be developed possibly in close analogy with the semiclassical limits of other quantum theories.
-As a good reference example~\cite{kieferSEMI} one could consider the corrections to the classical Maxwell action described by Heisenberg and Euler (in a pre-QED era) in terms of quantum fluctuations of electrons and positrons, which can of course be now rederived~\cite{kieferSEMI} from QED by integrating out the fermions and expanding in powers of $\hbar$.
+Cosmology is also an arena where some interest is attracted by studies of the semiclassical limit of quantum gravity.
+These do not invoke a quantum-spacetime picture and may even not rely on any given quantum-gravity proposal.
+They are rather viewed in analogy~\cite{kieferSEMI} with the semiclassical limits of other quantum theories: one can consider, for example, the corrections to the classical Maxwell action described by Heisenberg and Euler (in a pre-QED era) in terms of quantum fluctuations of electrons and positrons, which can of course be now rederived~\cite{kieferSEMI} from QED by integrating out the fermions and expanding in powers of $\hbar$.

-The quantum-gravity formalism which has been most extensively considered from this perspective is the one centered on the Wheeler-DeWitt equation.
-While for the development of a full quantum-gravity theory the Wheeler-DeWitt equation has proven to be extremely ``cumbersome", the fact that it is rather intuitively formulated is of course convenient for setting up a semiclassical approximation (see, {\it e.g.}, Refs.~\cite{kieferSING,otherSEMI,montaniSEMI}.
-A result that can be rather readily analyzed from a phenomenology perspective is the one providing~\cite{kieferSING} correction terms for the Schroedinger equation, obtained through a formal expansion of the Wheeler-DeWitt equation with respect to powers of the Planck mass.
-Unfortunately the relevant correction terms are far too small to matter in laboratory experiments~\cite{kieferSING}.
+These studies of the semiclassical limit of quantum gravity are often centered around the Wheeler--DeWitt equation.
+While for the development of a full quantum-gravity theory the Wheeler--DeWitt equation has proven to be extremely ``cumbersome'', the fact that it is rather intuitively formulated is of course convenient for setting up a semiclassical approximation (see, e.g., Refs.~\cite{kieferSING,otherSEMI,montaniSEMI}).
+A result that can be rather readily analyzed from a phenomenology perspective is the one providing~\cite{kieferSING} correction terms for the Schroedinger equation, obtained through a formal expansion of the Wheeler--DeWitt equation with respect to powers of the Planck mass.
+Unsurprisingly the relevant correction terms are far too small to matter in laboratory experiments~\cite{kieferSING}.
 However, it is plausible that such a procedure could give rise to observably large effects in the description of the early stages of evolution of the Universe.
 In particular, the semiclassical approximation set up in Ref.~\cite{kieferSING} could be used rather straightforwardly to describe corrections to the Schroedinger equation for higher multipoles on a Friedman background.